ace-design/ace-sklearn-crfsuite/README.rst

 ace-sklearn-crfsuite is a fork of `sklearn-crfsuite <https://github.com/TeamHG-Memex/sklearn-crfsuite>`_, adapted to fit modern versions of scikit-learn.

 This version went for the strict minimum, and only support pyhton 3.10.
+It comes with no guarantee.

 License is MIT.